mathjax/MathJax/docs/source/api/hub.rst

         - **options** --- object containing options to be set
     :Returns: ``null``

+.. describe:: Configured()

+    When ``delayStartupUntil`` is specified in the configuration file or in the script that loads ``MathJax.js``, MathJax's startup sequence is delayed until this routine is called.
+See :ref:`Configuring MathJax
+    <configuration>` for details on how this is used.

+    :Returns: ``null``

 .. describe:: Register.PreProcessor(callback)

     Used by preprocessors to register themselves with MathJax so that